 Ah, the bright naive days of early 2020… That time of such great innocence, when we were all making plans for a totally-normal, definitely-not-a-global-pandemic year scheduled with packed events full of hugging our friends and family without a second thought. *sigh* Early 2020 saw me tackling a project that had long been featuring on the […]Read More A Romantic Era Corded Corset

 I’m asked this question often, and, well, the answers requires a bit of a story…. (pauses dramatically).
 A nerdy story.
 When I’m not researching and reproducing historical sewing, one of my other great loves is linguistics.
-My first language is English, but I did the majority of my schooling from kindergarten onwards in French, and […]Read More So… what’s with the name?
+My first language is English, but I did the majority of my schooling from kindergarten onwards was in French, […]Read More So… what’s with the name?

 Welcome to a quick visual tour of the inside of my completed 1876 gown in silk faille.
 As a dressmaker I LOVE these types of glimpses of the actual inner working of a gown.
 They help me learn new and exciting techniques I can apply to my own creations.
 And who doesn’t love to grow […]Read More The Final Details- 1876 Gown

 On June 1st, a month and a half before I would be wearing this Victorian outfit at Costume College, I started on the labour-intensive work of the gown’s bodice.
 Step 1 was cutting out the Ageless Patterns bodice pieces in a cotton muslin.
 I made sure to trace out and sew the darts as marked […]Read More An 1876 Victorian Bodice

 1876 was the year I ended up deciding on after a great deal of time spent in something of a quiet and joyful Pinterest trance, flowing through image after image of museum extant garments and fashion illustrations from the period.
 I was finding myself drawn to the time of the First Bustle era and Natural […]Read More An 1876 Victorian Skirt